 - Stewardship of wildlife is most successful when the entire ecosystem of animals, plants, and land is cared for.

-The Greater Yellowstone Botanical Tour on the Museum’s Sculpture Trail is a partnership of NMWA, Teton Botanical Garden, and the Nature Conservancy of Wyoming, with generous support from Teton Conservation District, Jackson Hole Land Trust, and The Smart Family Fund.
+The Greater Yellowstone Botanical Tour on the Museum’s Sculpture Trail is a partnership of NMWA, The Nature Conservancy of Wyoming, and Teton Botanical Garden, made possible by Teton Conservation District.
+Additional support provided by: Community Foundation of Jackson Hole, Jackson Hole Land Trust, Lea Charitable Trust, Northern Rockies Conservation Cooperative, Teton County Weed and Pest, and The Smart Family Fund.